majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab2.rst

 Configuration Synchronization
 -----------------------------------------

-To be synchronized, shared memory zones must be identically named across Nginx Plus cluster members.
+To be synchronized, shared memory zones must be identically named across NGINX Plus cluster members.
 One way to ensure common shared memory zones exist across the cluster is to synchronize the configuration.
-Nginx provides a package/script for this task.
+NGINX provides a package/script for this task.

 .. image:: /_static/nginx-sync-sh.png
    :width: 500pt